 The project partners will restore nearly one mile of beach in segments that include southern Reeds Beach, Cooks Beach, Kimble Beach, and possibly northern Pierces Point.
 Restoration will involve trucking in nearly 24,000 cubic yards of sand and removing rubble from several beach areas.
 “This is a unique project because the project design and specifications are based on creating suitable habitat for horseshoe crabs.
-It’s not a beach renourishment project or dune construction project” said Tedesco, who has been evaluating sand characteristics and beach profiles that have been designed by scientists at The Richard Stockton College’s Coastal Research Center.
+It’s not a beach renourishment project or dune construction project” said Tedesco, who has been evaluating sand characteristics and beach profiles that have been designed by scientists at Stockton University’s Coastal Research Center.

 “This project is unique because it’s a great example of how a project targeted to benefiting the environment can also benefit local residents and the regional economy” said Mayor Dan Lockwood of Middle Township.
 In addition to the revenue for local businesses receiving contracts for the project, nature tourism to view the wildlife of Delaware Bay is a multimillion dollar annual contributor to the region’s economy.
 Concurrent to this project, the Township’s Deputy Mayor Tim Donohue and Open Space and Recreation Project Team have been part of a cooperative effort with environmental groups to improve the Township’s Delaware Bay recreation areas to attract more of the nature tourism market.
 Committee member Susan Delanzo added, “It is wonderful to see this project come through so quickly.
 It is for the common good and as a result of a lot of hard work and coordinated efforts of so many organizations and agencies.
 I think that our bay community is one of our most beautiful natural resources and we should do everything within our power to preserve it.”